 The obvious model for Ben-Zeʾev's view of the relative clause, which serves for translating all his Hebrew examples, is the German welche.
-Here not only he views Hebrew through the glasses of the German grammar, but he even expects the Hebrew to act as German.
-Such an explicit expectation is uncommon in Ben-Zeʾev's grammatical writing, representing thus a rare extreme instance, but which demonstrates one aspect of Ben-Zeʾev's basic attitude, which admires the German language and regards it as an ultimate linguistic model.
-It is much probable to assume that this normative comment made by Ben-Zeʾev was inspired by the contemporary intensive normative activity in German-speaking areas and the wide discussions on the shape of High German and its relations to local dialects.
+He not only views Hebrew here through the prism of German grammar, but actually expects Hebrew to act as German.
+Such an explicit expectation is uncommon in Ben-Zeʾev's grammatical writing.
+It thus represents a rare and extreme instance, but one that demonstrates one aspect of Ben-Zeʾev's basic attitude; he admires the German language and regards it as an ultimate linguistic model.
+It is probable to assume that this normative comment made by Ben-Zeʾev was inspired by the intensive normative activity in German-speaking areas at the time, and the wide discussions on the shape of High German and its relations to local dialects.

-Following Ben-Zeʾev's distinction, namely, that the Hebrew relative word אשר (as well as ש' and other Hebrew relative markers) is inflexible, marking only conjoining two clauses, the conclusion is inevitable: the word אשר and the other Hebrew relative markers, according to Ben-Zeʾev, actually do not function as pronouns at all, thus serving only as conjunctive relative marker.
-The term "pronoun" denotes a word, or a grammatical component, that is used instead of specific noun (or noun phrase), usually explicitly mentioned before.
-This term is used in this sense due to its basis meaning of substituting a word by another word.
+Ben-Zeʾev makes the distinction that the Hebrew relative word אשר (as well as ש' and other Hebrew relative markers) is inflexible, marking only conjoining two clauses.
+Following this, his conclusion is inevitable: the word אשר and the other Hebrew relative markers, according to Ben-Zeʾev, actually do not function as pronouns at all, thus serving only as conjunctive relative marker.
+The term "pronoun" denotes a word or grammatical component that is used instead of a specific noun (or noun phrase), usually explicitly mentioned before.
+This term is used in this sense due to its basic meaning of substituting one word with another word.
 But this is not, as Ben-Zeʾev describes it, the situation with אשר.
-Given that it is only a "joining word", or a conjunction, without any mark of its antecedent, it should not be classified in the category of pronouns, nor the term כינוי (literally "appellation", which represents the concept of substituting a noun) should be used to denote it.
-Regarding the Hebrew relative markers as pronouns in Talmud Lashon ʾIvri is, therefore, not an expression of Ben-Zeʾev's perception of their grammatical nature, but rather a result of his sticking to the German model.
+Given that it is only a "joining word," or a conjunction, without any mark of its antecedent, it should not be classified in the category of pronouns, nor should the term כינוי (literally "appellation," which represents the concept of substituting a noun) be used to denote it.
+Regarding the Hebrew relative markers as pronouns in Talmud Lashon ʾIvri is, therefore, not an expression of Ben-Zeʾev's perception of their grammatical nature, but rather a result of his adhesion to the German model.

-Conclusion.
+Conclusion

-The contact between German linguistics and Hebrew grammar, led by scholars at the beginning of Jewish Enlightment, yielded a substantial development of the Hebrew grammar.
+The contact between German linguistics and Hebrew grammar, led by scholars at the beginning of the Jewish Enlightenment, yielded a substantial development of Hebrew grammar.
 The descriptions of the pronouns are a good example of this development, in which the Hebrew possessive, demonstrative, relative and interrogative pronouns were distinguished, classified and described for the first time.

-But any adaptation of any foreign model requires a careful fitting to its target material.
-Moses Mendelssohn and Judah Leib Ben-Zeʾev, each of them introducing a pioneering work in Hebrew grammar, appear to be well aware to this challenge, and made a strenuous effort to be loyal to the nature of the Hebrew character.
-This effort is reflected also in their treatment of the pronouns and setting their Hebrew terms.
-But the term and explanation presented by Ben-Zeʾev for the relative pronoun, suggest that he preferred embracing the German model over setting a term more adequate to the nature of Hebrew, and he even expected the Hebrew relative marker to behave like its German counterpart, expressing a normative comment regarding the Biblical Hebrew features.
+However, the adaptation of any foreign model requires careful adaptation to the target material.
+Moses Mendelssohn and Judah Leib Ben-Zeʾev each introduced a pioneering work in Hebrew grammar.
+Both appear to have been well aware of this challenge and made a strenuous effort to be loyal to the nature of the Hebrew language.
+This effort is also reflected in their treatment of the pronouns and their choices of Hebrew terms.
+However, the term and explanation presented by Ben-Zeʾev for the relative pronoun suggest that he prefers to embrace the German model rather than coin a term more adequate to the nature of Hebrew.
+He even expects the Hebrew relative marker to behave like its German counterpart, expressing a normative comment regarding the Biblical Hebrew features.

-The normative stance expressed by Ben-Zeʾev reflects a sharp observation, shared also by Mendelssohn, on the nature of the Hebrew relative word, which serves as a conjunction and not as a pronoun.
-As we pointed out, the conclusion one should draw on the basis of this observation is, that the Hebrew relative markers should not be considered as pronouns at all, the term כנוי thus unsuitable for this category.
+The normative stance expressed by Ben-Zeʾev reflects a sharp observation, shared by Mendelssohn, on the nature of the Hebrew relative word, which serves as a conjunction and not as a pronoun.
+As we pointed out, the conclusion one should draw on the basis of this observation is that the Hebrew relative markers should not be considered as pronouns at all.
+Accordingly the term כנוי is unsuitable for this category.